I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_docevent_filter.md

 `cElementsReturned`

 Driver-supplied number of DOCUMENTEVENT_<i>XXX </i>events that it placed in the <b>aDocEventCall</b> array member.
 The spooler initializes this member to 0XFFFFFFFF.
 For more information, see the following Remarks section.

+`aDocEventCall`

+Driver-filled array of DWORDs listing all of the DOCUMENTEVENT_<i>XXX</i> events to which the printer driver will respond.
+The spooler initializes this member to 0.

 ## Remarks
 The DOCEVENT_FILTER structure is defined for Windows XP and later.